pass-antibiotics/pass-antibiotics.github.io/research/care-homes/index.md

 ---
 title: Care homes
 description: >
-  In comparison with the other healthcare settings considered in PASS, antimicrobial stewardship programmes are less developed in care homes, which tend to have a stronger focus on preventing and controlling infections.
-  Care homes thus represent an important setting for research to optimise antibiotic use.
+  Care homes have a strong focus on preventing and controlling infections, but their antimicrobial stewardship efforts are less developed, compared to to other healthcare settings.
+Care homes are thus a strategic care setting for researchers to work on optimising antibiotic use.
 hide_description: false
 menu: false
 order: 4